 Guy Kawasaki: Yeah.

-David Winer: Okay.
+Dave Winer: Okay.
 So Doug Engelbart was the first guy who did outlining.
 And I remember when I learned about…

 Guy Kawasaki: Really?

-David Winer: Yes, really.
+Dave Winer: Yes, really.
 Doug Engelbart understood outlining.
 He did a thing called Augment, and Augment was an outliner, and it ran.
 It probably still runs, but he was the guy that was keeping it alive.
 And I got to know Doug Engelbart.
 I would have hired him in an instant to work on my stuff, to help us.
 So here I am now in Doug Engelbart’s position.

 So what I learned is that I think he made a mistake.
 I think he should have worked with me.
 I really do because I had what he didn't have.
 I had code that ran on the machines people were using at that time.
 He did not.
 So you didn't even know he was an outlining guy, right?